emsanqui/Task-to-Resource-Assignment-Optim/README.md

 # Task-to-Resource-Assignment-Optim
- a generalizable approach to optimized task to resource assignment
+a flexible approach to optimized task to resource assignment for tasks with fixed start and end times